 Helpful hints for tackling Everest Base Camp, Nepal

 For the more adventurous, you have a great selection of MTB downhill tracks and routes.
 If you decide that you want to mix it up, you can hike in Les Gets, go swimming in Morzine or catch the Super Morzine gondola and do some bike riding.

 The Summer season in Morzine starts early June to early September when the first cable car opens and the last one will close.
 There are different opening and ending dates for the various cable cars during Summer but they are roughly open at similar times.
 If you are going for a weekend or a couple of days, you can always check the tourism website to be on the safe side.

-Whether you are hiking, bike riding or enjoying one of the many other activities, the cable cars can be used by everyone.
+Whether you are hiking, bike riding, or enjoying one of the many other activities, cable cars can be used by everyone.

 - Pléney cable car